Modernising an Old Pool in NSW: A Design‑Led Guide for Ageing Residential Pools

 In many NSW pool renovations, the most disruptive element is not the pool interior — it is the surface that surrounds it.

-Older pools across Newcastle, Lake Macquarie and Maitland were often built with concrete or paving selected for convenience rather than comfort, heat performance or long‑term integration.
+Older pools were often built with concrete or paving selected for convenience rather than comfort, heat performance or long‑term integration.
 As these surfaces age, cracking, uneven levels and excessive heat retention become more noticeable, particularly on sloping sites.

 A design‑led pool modernisation reassesses surrounds in terms of how they perform, not just how they look.